The Capability Formation Framework

 How much institutional knowledge walks out the door in every restructuring?

-How you treat exits — does it determine what you attract at entry?
+How you treat exits determines what you attract at entry.

 The Career Strategy Matrix